A Dozen Things You Must Do in Pensacola

 - VISIT FLORIDA

-7. Joe Patti Seafood
+7. Buy It Fresh at Joe Patti Seafood

-Buy fresh seafood at Joe Patti’s – The name Joe Patti has been synonymous with fresh seafood on the Gulf Coast since the early 1930s, when Patti and his wife Anna opened Joe Patti’s Seafood.
+The name Joe Patti has been synonymous with fresh seafood on the Gulf Coast since the early 1930s, when Patti and his wife Anna opened Joe Patti’s Seafood.
 It continues to offer Pensacola’s largest selection of fish, shrimp and shellfish at wholesale prices to the public.

 Shopping at Joe Patti’s, customers browse the long, ice-filled counter while waiting for their number to be called by Frank Patti, Sr. Wearing a newsboy-style cap, Patti speaks into a microphone, often telling jokes or calling out patrons for not paying attention when their number is called.